 However, it isn’t just your industry savviness which defines your character.
 In the community Ocean Safari Outdoors and Gabriel Lu caters to, it is a burning passion that moves things forward.
 It’s the willingness to dedicate yourself.
 This spirit produces a relationship which in the end is fit for nothing else but a good adventure.

-Thomas TemplarNAUI INSTRUCTOR
+Thomas TemplarNAUI Instructor Trainer

 Andy RiosNAUI INSTRUCTOR

 Born and raised in Southern California, I always had that drive for adventure.
 Whether it is going on hikes off trail or exploring underwater, the outdoors never ceases to amaze me.
 As an instructor at Ocean Safari, I take great pride in what I do and always love to see smiling faces after an awesome dive.
 You'll probably find me behind a camera underwater.

 "Look deep into nature, and then you will understand everything better." -Einstein

 Thai QuachNAUI Instructor Trainer